-The objective of the Bachelor of Science in Psychology Program at Carlos Albizu University (CAU), Miami Campus, is to provide you with a foundation in the various mental health fields and with the necessary skills for your entry into various graduate degree programs.
+The B.S. in Psychology program at Albizu University, Miami campus, gives you the foundation you will need to build a career in mental health as well as the required skills and knowledge to enter graduate school.
 Our program integrates social, emotional, and behavioral theories with current trends in psychology and mental health.
-This will allow you to develop an appreciation for the worth and dignity of all people regardless of their background, origin, and life circumstances.
+Albizu University’s multicultural approach focuses on the worth and dignity of all people, regardless of background, origin, or life circumstances.

-The availability of day, evening, and weekend classes will provide you with the flexibility and convenience you may need to meet other demands of life.
+Courses are taught by an expert group of faculty with real-life, practical experience in various fields of psychology.
+The availability of day, evening, and weekend classes provides you with the flexibility and convenience you need to meet the other demands of life.

-Graduates from Carlos Albizu University Bachelor of Science in Psychology Program go on to seek gainful employment as social workers, case managers, human resource professionals, certified addiction professionals, behavioral technicians at hospitals, child life specialist, associate behavior analysts, and entry level positions in corrections and law enforcement.
-Some of CAU’s graduates have applied their studies in psychology to enter the Miami-Dade County Public School system to teach in areas with a critical shortage of teachers.
-Others continue their studies at the graduate level in various fields with the added advantage of having the knowledge and understanding of human behavior which enriches their skills.
+Graduates of Albizu University's B.S. in Psychology program find employment as social workers, case managers, human resource professionals, certified addiction professionals, behavioral technicians at hospitals, child life specialists, and associate behavior analysts.
+Some begin careers in corrections or law enforcement or apply their studies in psychology to teaching in the Miami-Dade County Public Schools, working in areas with a critical shortage of teachers.
+Others continue their studies at the graduate level, with the advantage of an enhanced knowledge and understanding of human behavior.